HamdyAR/trade-capture-system/docs/step2-test-fix-doc.md

 #### ii. `testCreateTradeValidationFailure_MissingBook`
 - **Problem Description:**
-The `testCreateTradeValidationFailure_MissingBook` test in `TradeController.java` failed because it expected a `400 Bad Request` response, but the endpoint returned `201 Created` after creating a trade without a book.
+The `testCreateTradeValidationFailure_MissingBook` test in `TradeControllerTest.java` failed because it expected a `400 Bad Request` response, but the endpoint returned `201 Created` after creating a trade without a book.

 - **Root Cause Analysis:**
 In Spring Boot, required fields should be annotated with validation annotations such as `@NotNull`or `@NotBlank`, to ensure they are validated during request binding.